Contrastive Attraction and Contrastive Repulsion for Representation Learning: Introduction

-To improve the quality of the contrast, various methods, such as introducing a large negative memory bank~\citep{chen2020mocov2}, mining hard negatives~\citep{chuang2020debiased,kalantidis2020hard}, and using strong or multi-view augmentations~\citep{chen2020simple,tian2019contrastive,caron2020unsupervised}, have been proposed.
-While they have been shown to help learn better representations, they all follow the conventional CL loss that relies on the one-vs-many contrast with a softmax cross-entropy loss.
-A notable concern is that the { effectiveness of} this contrast could be sensitive to {which positive and negative pairs happen to be observed} ~\citep{saunshi2019theoretical,chuang2020debiased}.
+To improve the quality of the contrast, various methods, such as large negative memory bank~\citep{chen2020mocov2}, hard negative mining~\citep{chuang2020debiased,kalantidis2020hard}, and using strong or multi-view augmentations~\citep{chen2020simple,tian2019contrastive,caron2020unsupervised}, are proposed and succeed in learning powerful representations.
+Since the conventional CL loss achieves the one-vs-many contrast with a softmax cross-entropy loss, a notable concern is that the contrast could be sensitive to the sampled positive and negative pairs~\citep{saunshi2019theoretical,chuang2020debiased}.
 Given a sampled query, conventional CL methods usually randomly take one positive sample and multiple negative samples, and equally treat them in a softmax cross-entropy form, regardless of how informative they are to the query.
-Not carefully sampling a positive pair and naively selecting hard negative pairs could make the contrast too easy or too difficult \citep{wu2020conditional}.
-Especially in the case of large-scale real-world data, where the labels are rarely distributed in a balanced manner, equally treating sampled positive and negative pairs often results in an inefficient pre-training \citep{li2020mopro,li2021esvit}, which motivates us to consider the intra-relation of the sampled positive pairs and negative pairs.
+The sampled positive pair could make the contrast either easy or difficult, while trivially selecting hard negative pairs could make the pretraining inefficient, making the pretraining become less effective when generalized to real-world data, where the labels are rarely distributed in a balanced manner \citep{li2020mopro,li2021esvit}.
+In recent studies, a large of negative sample manipulation is proposed to make the contrast more effective, such as ring annealing \citep{wu2020conditional}, maximizing margin within negatives~\citep{shah2022max}, hard/soft nearest neighbor selection~\citep{dwibedi2021little,ge2023soft}.